-Construction shall not commence until the AIP and Design/ Assessment and Check Certificates have been signed by the Technical Approval Authority.
+Construction shall not commence until the AIP and Design/Assessment & Check Certificates have been signed by the Technical Approval Authority.
 The Technical Approval Authority will not accept certificates for Technical Approval for structures that have already been constructed.
-For details of how to seek adoption of an existing structure, refer to 7.7 Managing Geotechnical Risk to CD 622 below.
+For details of how to seek adoption of an existing structure, please refer to Section 7.6.

-During construction, WCC as the Highway Authority and Technical Approval Authority will monitor the quality of the construction with in situ inspections and/or supervision.
+During construction, WCC as the Highway Authority and Technical Approval Authority will monitor the quality of the construction with in situ inspection and/or supervision.
 The inspection or supervision regimes will vary depending upon which process is being used to deliver the works under the Highways Act 1980.

-7.6.1 Site Inspection by the Technical Approval Authority under a Section 38 Agreement or Minor Section 278 Agreement or of a Privately-owned Structure

-At the start of the Construction Phase, the developer or their consultant is required to provide the Technical Approval Authority with a construction programme.
-The Technical Approval Authority will organise the inspection of the works as required to confirm that the quality of construction meets the standards set out in the AIP and, where appropriate, the structure is suitable for adoption.
-During construction, the developer and their contractor will be responsible for facilitating safe and comprehensive access to the works to enable the Inspector to perform this role.
-For Category 2 or 3 Structures, the developer and their contractor will be required to provide a furnished office and a site vehicle on site for use by the TAA Inspector.
+Site Inspection by the Technical Approval Authority under a Section 38 Agreement or Minor Section 278 Agreement or of a Privately-owned Structure programme.
+The Technical Approval Authority will organise the inspection of the works as required to confirm that the quality of construction meets the standards set out in the AIP and where appropriate, the structure is suitable for adoption.
+During construction, the Developer and their Contractor will be responsible for facilitating safe and comprehensive access to the works to enable the Inspector to perform this role.
+For Cat 2 or 3 Structures, the Developer and their Contractor will be required to provide a furnished office and a site vehicle on site for use by the TAA Inspector.